exercism/java/concepts/classes/introduction.md

 ```

 One can optionally assign an initial value to a field.
-If a field does _not_ specify an initial value, it wll be set to its type's default value.
+If a field does _not_ specify an initial value, it will be set to its type's default value.
 An instance's field values can be accessed and updated using dot-notation.

 ```java